Who Can Be A Guarantor For A Loan?

 What Is A Loan Guarantor?

-A guarantor is someone who backs up someone taking out a loan and agrees to take responsibility for the loan payments in the event the borrower defaults on the loan.
-Guarantors are usually required if the primary borrower has credit issues, but still has the income needed to support loan payments.
-Bad credit can stand in the way of a borrower securing a loan, despite their income.
+A guarantor is someone who agrees to take over loan payments in the event the borrower defaults on the loan.
+Guarantors are usually required if the primary borrower has credit issues, a low income or high debt.

 Who Can Be A Loan Guarantor?

-• Residency – Have a Canadian address and have lived in Canada for a certain period of time
+• Residency: Have a Canadian address and have lived in Canada for a specific period of time.

-• Age – Be the age of majority
+• Age: Be the age of majority in their province.

-• Income – Earn a sufficient and stable income that can cover the loan payments in the event the borrower defaults.
-You’ll likely need to provide documentation to prove your income level and job stability.
+• Income: Earn a sufficient and stable income that can cover the loan payments in the event the borrower defaults.
+Documentation may be required to prove income level and job stability.

-Ultimately, the guarantor must be willing to take over the loan if the borrower defaults at some point.
-That means, if the borrower is unable to continue making payments, the guarantor will take responsibility to repay the full loan amount according to the terms written in the contract.
+Ultimately, the guarantor must be prepared to take over the loan if the borrower defaults at any point.
+This means that if the borrower is unable to continue making payments, the guarantor will be responsible for paying the full loan amount as outlined in the contract.

 Process Of Becoming A Guarantor